 This transition has not been an easy one, but I wouldn’t trade the experience for anything.

 So, What Does This Mean For You?

-I undoubtedly know what it’s like in life to have a dream in your heart, a clear vision to make it happen, and high hopes to keep you moving forward, but constantly finding yourself beating against what seems to be an impenetrable wall of fear and doubt.
+I undoubtedly know what it’s like in life to have a desire in your heart, a clear vision to make it happen, and high hopes to keep you moving forward, but constantly finding yourself beating against what seems to be an impenetrable wall of fear and doubt.

-On top of that, I know what it’s like to let go of your dream, to abandon everything you once thought you wanted, because you realized it would never deliver what it promised–a fulfilled life.
+On top of that, I know what it’s like to let go of the pursuit, to abandon everything you once thought you wanted, because you realized it would never deliver what it promised–a meaningful life.

 Furthermore, I know what it’s like to start over in life with no plan and the vulnerability that comes with it.
 It’s scary, I understand.

 This is a place where we learn to dream again and start the process of discovering the purpose we were made for–despite the setbacks and failures that we’ve experienced in life.

 I hope that the words on these pages continually bless you and that you find yourself in my story.